 In fact, the only real nod to wrestling fans — and not an overt one — is a fight scene between Austin and former WWE wrestler Nathan Jones.
 Jones doesn’t really have a major role, but does offer Austin a chance for a cool one-liner or two and a great fight scene, one of many in the movie.
 Not unexpected, I suppose, for a WWE movie.
 But they are used effectively to advance the plot and strengthen the characters involved.

-Which actually surprised me to some degree.
-Honestly, going in, I figured The Condemned would be not unlike a Vince Russo-booked match — numerous violent high spots but no logical storyline pulling them all together.
+This actually surprised me to some degree.
+Honestly, going in, I figured The Condemned would be not unlike a Vince Russo-booked match —numerous violent high spots but no logical story line pulling them all together.
 I’m glad to say that this isn’t the case.
 Rather, it’s a well-written, intense action movie that should help Austin establish his credibility as a potential leader in the genre.
 Based on that, I would give The Condemned two middle fingers up.